BenTaylorPublic/screeps/README.md

 Writing on a room sign via a flag

+Optional buildings
     Links
-    If you have less links than the cap, run the linkCheck logic on every stage loop
+        If you have less links than the cap, run the linkCheck logic on every stage loop Observer
+    Nuker
+    Labs
 ```
 ### Long term:
 ```